 I like to eat eggs, just not eggs tainted with the artificial food colorings that are linked to cancers and issues like hypersensitivity and ADHD.
 These dyes pass through the shell and onto the white of my egg, and thus into my body when consumed – not something I find desirable.
 Four years ago I stumbled upon a great alternative – natural dyes derived from vegetable and fruit sources from eco-kids (This is what I used on the eggs in the bowl above).
 The colors are amazing.
 They are not the typical colors that the artificial dyes produce; these are deeper and more rustic.
 I always use brown eggs, so the colors really turn out neat on top of the brown.
 You can purchase these on Amazon or, if you are a fellow Long Islander, at Healthy Alternatives in Babylon!
 Another option is glob’s version, which I have yet to try, but is also made from plant based colors.

 An even better alternative is to try your hand at making your own food dyes if you are up to the challenge – just know that some of the homemade dyes have to be made at least 1 day in advance and some of them require you to sit the egg in the dye for 24 hours in order to get a bright color.
-Here are some recipes: Dyeing Easter Eggs Naturally, Easter Eggs: Dye ‘Em Naturally so You Can Eat ‘Em Too and from Mommypotamus, Dyeing with Everyday Ingredients.
+Here are some recipes: Dyeing Easter Eggs Naturally, Easter Eggs: Dye ‘Em Naturally so You Can Eat ‘Em Too, Naturally Dyed Easter Eggs from Conscious Crunch (this post has some great photos), and from Mommypotamus, Dyeing with Everyday Ingredients.

 You can also decorate the eggs without using dye at all!
 Double sided adhesive tape along with some colorful glitter makes for some beautiful eggs.
 Stickers, washi tape, ribbons and rickrack also make for some unique decor.
 See these Pretty No Dye Eggs for some examples!